20 Long Distance Relationship Tips

 8. Do Things Together

 Do things together when you’re apart.
-One of the best ways to stay close in a long-distance relationship is to have an activity that you both do together while you’re apart and modern technologies such as FaceTime in WhatsApp and video chat.
+One of the best ways to stay close in a long-distance relationship is to have an activity you both do together while you’re apart and modern technologies such as FaceTime in WhatsApp and video chat.

-Allow people to stay connected in ways that we’re never possible before.
+Allow people to stay connected in ways that were never possible before.
 So take advantage of these fantastic technologies and do things together when you’re apart.

 9. Surprise Communication

 Also, it creates an emotional spark, like writing letters.
 Writing a letter is another good one, but it’s a little more complicated than an email.
 Once in a while, writing a letter is sexy and will surprise your partner and make them feel unique.
+It has your handwriting on the page!
+Your real touch has met with the page now meeting with their communication when they hold the romantic page.

-You’re not always ending up talking to them at the end of the night or first thing in the morning.
-But instead, you’re letting them interact with your day, and showing them a montage of your day is a lovely thing to do.
+Please don’t lose its presence!
+If you can send a gift to their house, that’s also exciting and sexy.
+Even taking pictures during your day and sending them to have pictures of you.
+You’re not always talking to them at the end of the night or first thing in the morning.
+But instead, you’re letting them interact with your day, and showing them a montage of your day is lovely.
 So create unexpected moments in your communication with them.

 10. Develop Your Senses

+Develop your other senses.
+A blind person develops heightened senses in other areas because they don’t have sight.
+So now everything else strengthens the same can be true of you in your long-distance relationship.
 You can’t be standing next to someone.
 You can’t touch them and caress them.
 You can’t have sex with them and can’t kiss them.
-You can’t have all those intimate moments, but you can develop the other senses.
+You can’t have all those intimate moments but you can develop the other senses.

 They eat together and hold hands.
 How well do they know each other?
 Many times couples who spend all their time together get on the phone when they’re apart, and they have nothing to talk about, they realize.
 They have no connection!